-At Sam & Ash, LLP, we want What’s Right for you.
+At Sam & Ash Injury Law, we want What’s Right for you.
 That means fair and full compensation for all that you’ve suffered.
 Contact us today to learn more about how we can help you during a free, no-obligation consultation.

 How Do Burn Injuries Occur During Car Crashes?

 There are many different ways someone can sustain a burn injury in a car accident, including:

 - The vehicle catches fire – If the gasoline tank is punctured in a collision and the car catches fire, anyone trapped inside or in the vicinity could suffer injuries from the flames and smoke inhalation.